oldgandalf/MEGqcJorge/README.md

         --names sample1 sample2 \
         --output-dir results

-All violin plots, regression results and scatter plots will be written to the ``results`` directory.
+All violin plots and regression results will be written to the ``results`` directory.
+Significant regression coefficients are marked with asterisks.